collections_bookmark Part of Edge of Eternities

 How often is Evolving Wilds drawn in a Commander game?

-In the 575 deck-participations where Evolving Wilds was in the deck, it was drawn in 24% of instances.
-That is exactly what you would expect for a singleton in a 100-card deck.
-Of the 142 copies that reached a hand, 81 were cast — a draw-to-play rate of 57%.
-The remainder were mostly drawn too late in the game for the tapped mana to matter.
+In 1263 tracked multiplayer games where Evolving Wilds was in the deck, it was drawn 27% of the time.
+That is consistent with what you expect from a singleton in a 100-card deck.
+Of 466 instances that reached a player's hand, 66% were cast before the game ended.
+The remainder is largely a game-length effect: copies drawn late into a game may simply never get the chance to resolve.

-Does casting Evolving Wilds actually improve your win rate?
+Does casting Evolving Wilds improve your win rate?

 Is Evolving Wilds legal in Commander?